Richard A. Newman

 Richard has extensive experience in both real estate and municipal and public finance and tax and has represented numerous public and private, for-profit and not-for-profit developers and owners of all classes of real estate, as well as lenders, credit enhancers, underwriters, trustees, and governmental entities.
-He regularly represents clients in the public financing of facilities for use by the federal and local governments, and has represented the developer or credit enhancer in projects for the GSA, IRS, NIH, DOE, VA, and NOAA, as well as for various localities.
-He has also represented the ownership of the US Air Arena and the Verizon Center in the public financings of each facility utilizing taxable and tax exempt municipal bonds, and the owner of the DC United in the transactional matters associated with the development of a new stadium.
+He regularly represents clients in the public financing of facilities for use by the federal and local governments, and has represented the developer or credit enhancer in projects for the GSA, IRS, NIH, DOE, the US Army, VA, and NOAA, as well as for various localities.
+He has also represented the ownership of the US Air Arena and the Verizon Center in the public financings of each facility utilizing taxable and tax exempt municipal bonds, and the owner of the DC United in the transactional matters associated with the development of two new stadiums.

 Richard is a former general counsel to The Wolf Trap Foundation for the Performing Arts, The AIA Legacy Foundation, and Discovery Create Children's Museum.
 He is a member of the board of The Arena Stage and The Washington Hebrew Congregation.

 Before joining Arent Fox, Richard worked for the US Department of Housing and Urban Development’s Office of General Counsel, and was affiliated with two prominent firms in the Washington, DC area.